Louisa Anne Meredith: Emigration to Australia

 Meredith and her husband sailed for New South Wales in June 1839, and arrived at Sydney on 27 September 1839.
+After travelling into the interior as far as Bathurst, Mrs Meredith returned to the coast and lived at Homebush for around a year, and where she bore a son.
+Towards the end of 1840 they relocated to Charles' father's property Cambria in Oyster Bay in Tasmania, where the couple's second son was born in 1844 at their newly built neighbouring property Spring Vale, in Great Swan Port.
+Severe economic depression in New South Wales caused their loss of 'all we owned in that colony.'
+Charles was appointed the Port Sorell police magistrate in 1844 by Lieutenant-Governor Eardley-Wilmot, after which the family, now with three sons, returned in 1848 to live on part of Charles' father's Cambria.

-After travelling into the interior as far as Bathurst, Mrs Meredith returned to the coast and lived at Homebush for around a year.
-By the time of his return to New South Wales, severe economic depression caused by excessive land speculation had destroyed the value of Charles' property, and towards the end of 1840 they relocated to Tasmania.
-An interesting account of her first 11 years in Australia is given in her two books, Notes and Sketches of New South Wales (1844), reprinted at least twice, and My Home in Tasmania (1852), which was soon republished in the United States under the title Nine Years in Australia."
+An account of her first 11 years in Australia is given in her two books, Notes and Sketches of New South Wales (1844), reprinted at least twice, and My Home in Tasmania (1852), which was soon republished in the United States under the title Nine Years in Australia."

 For most of her life Louisa Meredith lived on properties around Swansea.
 In 1860 she published Some of My Bush Friends in Tasmania which contained elaborate full-colour plates printed by the new chromolithography process.
 The illustrations were drawn by herself, and simple descriptions of characteristic native flowers were given.
 In 1861 an account of a visit to Victoria in 1856, Over the Straits, was published, and in 1880 Tasmanian Friends and Foes, Feathered, Furred and Finned.
 This went into a second edition in 1881.
 In 1891, Meredith went to London to supervise the publication of Last Series, Bush Friends in Tasmania.
 Published at the beginning of a severe financial depression in the Australian colonies, this project and the collapse of the bank where most of her savings were held ruined her financially.
-In her final years Meredith suffered from chronic sciatica and became blind in one eye.
+In her final years Meredith had chronic sciatica and became blind in one eye.
 She died in Collingwood, Victoria (a suburb of Melbourne) on 21 October 1895, and was buried at Melbourne General Cemetery in Carlton North, Victoria.

+Novels

 Meredith was the author of two novels, Phoebe's Mother (1869), which had appeared in the Melbourne weekly The Australasian in 1866 under the title of Ebba, and Nellie, or Seeking Goodly Pearls (1882).

 Many of her books were illustrated by herself.
 Her volumes on New South Wales, Tasmania, and Victoria in the 1840s and 1850s, will always retain their historical significance.

+Children's Literature

+Meredith published a range of books for children in England, Australia, and abroad throughout her life.
+These works depict the landscape, flora and fauna of the West Midlands and Tasmania.
+Recent scholarship has renewed interest in these works as they have been overlooked by critics.